Get Your Personal Finances In Order One Day at a Time

 It’s not that people don’t know what things will save them money.
 Instead, it’s that they often don’t implement the changes into their lifestyle.

 You probably know that if you take the time to check your tires to make sure they are properly inflated once a month, you can save money.
 You know that making your own coffee will cost less than buying it at the local coffee shop.
-You know that it is cheaper to make dinner at home rather than eating out.
+You know that it is cheaper to make dinner at home rather than to eat out.

 Chances are, however, that even though you know these things, you haven’t incorporated them into your lifestyle.

 While the individual habits in themselves may not seem like much, when they are all added together, they can add up to quite a bit of money each year.
-In fact, for most people, it’s probably the difference between having to borrow money or being able to save money each moth.
+In fact, for most people, it’s probably the difference between having to borrow money or being able to save money each month.

-Most of these are simply daily habits and it probably doesn’t even cross your mind one way or the other whether or not you’re saving money when you do them.
+Most of these are simply daily habits, and it probably doesn’t even cross your mind one way or the other whether or not you’re saving money when you do them.
 It is important, however, to learn what these daily habits are and to change the ones that can be changed with little or no pain.

 Related: Reevaluating Personal Finance Habits